 The Book of Household Management, comprising information for the Mistress, Housekeeper, Cook, Kitchen-Maid, Butler, Footman, Coachman, Valet, Upper and Under House-Maids, Lady’s-Maid, Maid-of-all-Work, Laundry-Maid, Nurse and Nurse-Maid, Monthly Wet and Sick Nurses, etc. etc.—also Sanitary, Medical, & Legal Memoranda: with a History of the Origin, Properties, and Uses of all Things Connected with Home Life and Comfort.

 The book was an immediate best-seller, including in Australia where it crops up in many booksellers’ lists.
 It was followed by many more editions.
 Sadly, Isabella did not live to see many of them, dying in 1865 after the birth of her fourth child.
-Her husband subsequently sold the copyright to to publishers Ward, Lock and Tyler who did little to discourage the myth that Mrs Beeton’s cookery book was still issuing from the original author’s kitchen.
+Her husband subsequently sold the copyright to publishers Ward, Lock and Tyler who did little to discourage the myth that Mrs Beeton’s cookery book was still issuing from the original author’s kitchen.

 Over the years, much if not most of the original content disappeared as the publishers touted its improved and updated status.
 Among the improvements was, from around 1891, a section devoted to Australian cooking.
-This was expanded in following editions.
+This was expanded in the following editions.
 In the 1908 version, the introduction to the Australian chapter read:

 The Cookery in Australia is of course English in character, while in the hotels the French cuisine plays a prominent part just as it does here.
 The various dishes which are peculiar to the country are those obtained from animals and fruits indigenous to the soil, such as Kangaroo-tail Soup.